 Why you should know Python

 There aren’t a lot of languages that can offer the versatility and simplicity of Python; there are even fewer that can do so alongside decades of thought, effort and community that has gone into Python.
 Whether you’re new to code or a script-spewing guru, Python is something you need to know.
+For more information, check out this comprehensive guide on getting started with Python.

 Python is straightforward and versatile.
 Learn to program in Python with this skill path.